chatterchats/ASTRS/README.md

 ***

-**ACE TFAR Long Range Radio Setter** is a simple Quality of Life mod for the ARMA 3 written by [Chatter](https://github.com/RTO-Chatter) and [M3ales](https://github.com/M3ales) which allows you to save/load your [TFAR Long Range Radio](https://github.com/michail-nikolaev/task-force-arma-3-radio) configuration via an [ACE Self Interaction](https://github.com/acemod/ACE3).
+ASTRS - **A Simple TFAR Radio System** is a Quality of Life mod for the ARMA 3 written by [Chatter](https://github.com/RTO-Chatter) and [M3ales](https://github.com/M3ales) which allows you to save/load your [TFAR Radios](https://github.com/michail-nikolaev/task-force-arma-3-radio) configuration via an [ACE Self Interaction](https://github.com/acemod/ACE3).

 The mod stores data locally in `profileNamespace` which means it stores configurations on a per profile basis.
 This has the added side effect of requiring you to save a new configuration for each profile you make use of, but also ensures you can have different LR configurations for different units etc.